TONMOY-DEY/problem-solving-/README.md

 Always try to solve the problem yourself before looking at the solution

-You can modify the code to practice or optimize
+You can modify the code to practice or optimize.